bcc-code/bccm-player/doc/advanced-setup/chromecast.md

 Casting requires some extra steps to setup.

 You need a [receiver app ID](https://developers.google.com/cast/docs/overview).
-Recommend starting with the receiver code at https://github.com/bcc-code/bccm-player-chromecast, as it includes support for [default languages](#configure-default-languages).
+Recommend starting with the receiver code at https://github.com/bcc-code/bccm-player-chromecast, as it includes support for default languages (see "App config" docs).
 That receiver is also available at this appId for testing: `519C9F80`.

 ## Android